balatstar/task-list/README.md

 # 📖 My Task List <a name="about-project"></a>

-**My Task List** is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+**My Task List** is an interactive tool that helps to organize ongoing tasks for the day.
+It lists the things that need to be done and allows them to be marked as complete.
+The project was built using ES6 and Webpack.

 ## 🛠 Built With <a name="built-with"></a>